Float Fishing In Ontario – When, Where And How

 The Float Leader Setup

 It is important that you use the right leader setup when you float fish.
-The leader consists of leader line, swivels, weights, and your hook.
+The leader consists of a leader line, swivels, weights, and your hook.

 As a river guide, I go through a lot of leader material.
 I’m always checking for nicks and scrapes on the leader and change it daily.
 Because I go through so much I prefer to buy my leaders in large spools which often works out to be much cheaper in the end.